 Upon successful completion of this course, the student should be able to gain work experience in an approved training situation under instructional supervision.
 The course will provide practical experience in the use of skills acquired in Office Systems Technology courses.
-180 hrs./semester.
+240 hrs. work experience.